-Limits of Cache-Content-Duplication
+5 Limits of Cache-Content-Duplication

-In this Chapter we present the limits of CCD for an instruction cache, a basic-block cache and a trace cache.
-The various types of instruction caches represent potential application of the CCD.
+In this section we establish the CCD limits for an instruction cache, a basic-block cache and a trace cache using a functional simulator.
+The results are obtained assuming oracle CCD detection: complete knowledge of all blocks in a cache and ability to detect any possible duplication of a missed block with a block already in the cache.
+The oracle CCD detection uses the default policies, presented in Section 3, for detecting and learning CCD.
 The CCD is determined by checking on each miss if the missed block content is identical with a block already in the cache.
-This is referred to as a duplicate-miss.
-For these experiments the cache operation remained unaffected by duplicated misses, i.e. the missed block is always fetched and inserted in the cache.
-For detecting and learning CCD we use the default policies presented in Chapter 3
+This is referred to as a secondary-hit.
+For these experiments the cache operation remained unaffected by secondary-hits, i.e. the missed block is always fetched and inserted in the cache.

-5.1 CCD for Instruction Caches and Valid Blocks
+5.1 CCD in Instruction Caches for Entire and Valid Blocks

-Fig. 5.1 shows the breakdown of accesses into hits, duplicate misses and misses with a 2-way, 32B block instruction cache for various cache sizes.
-The graph also shows the CCD rate, secondary misses/total misses, using a label on each bar.
+Fig. 2 shows the breakdown of accesses into hits (primary-hits), secondary-hits (hits on duplicated blocks) and misses with a 2-way, 32B (8 instructions) block instruction cache for various cache sizes when considering duplication of entire blocks.
+The graph also shows the CCD rate, secondary-hits/total misses, using a label on each bar.

-The results reveal that CCD is a rare phenomenon for fetch blocks, never more than 4% of the misses are for duplicated blocks.
-The main reason for the low duplication rates is that instructions are placed in the instruction cache based on their block address and duplicated sequences may not start at the same relative address within different cache blocks.
+The results show that CCD for entire instruction cache blocks is a rare phenomenon, never more than 4% of the misses are for duplicated blocks.
+As it was discussed in Section 3 one of the main reason for the low duplication rates is that instructions are placed in the instruction cache based on their block address and duplicated sequences may not start at the same relative address within different cache blocks.
 Furthermore, an instruction cache block may contain instructions that never get executed, for example instructions before a branch target or after an always taken control flow instruction, and this may lead to effectively identical blocks to appear dissimilar.